-16SG24-N CUGB-CS48DAS Display/inch 10.6 (Touch screen) 12.1
+16SG24-N CUGB-CS48DAS

-Dimension/cm 48×38×18 42×30×19
+Display inch -1 10.6 (touchscreen) 12.1

-Weight/ kg 11 9.3
+Dimension cm^{-1} $48 \times 38 \times 18$ $42 \times 30 \times 19$

-Operation System 32bit 32bit
+Weight kg -1 11 9.3

-Number of Channels 24 48
+Operation system 32 bit 32 bit

-Sampling Rate/kHz 0.5~31.25 0.05~64
+Number of channels 24 48

-Amplifier Gain Automatic gain control ×1/×10/×100 optional
+Sampling rate kHz -1 0.5-31.25 0.05-64

-Storage 60GB HDD 64GB CF card
+Amplifier gain Automatic gain control $\times 1/ \times 10/ \times 100$ optional

-Applications Refraction & Shallow reflection & Surface Refraction & Reflection & Surface
+Storage 60 GB HDD 64 GB CF card

-Applications waves & High-density electrical method waves & High-density electrical method
+Applications Refraction and shallow reflection and surface waves and high-density electrical method Refraction and reflection and surface waves and high-density electrical method

 ADC 24 bits, Sigma-Delta ADC 24 bits, ADS1274

-Dynamic Range >117 dB (instantaneous, @1ksps) 120 dB (@1ksps, 0.4 kHz BW)
+Dynamic range >117 dB (instantaneous, 1 ksps) $120 \mathrm{dB} (1 \mathrm{ksps}, 0.4 \mathrm{kHz} \mathrm{BW}^{-1})$

-Operating Temperature/°C -30~ +80 -20~ +70
+Operating temperature °C -30 to +80 $-20 \text{ to } +70^{\circ}$

-Comparing to the 16SG24-N, which represents the advanced level of combined system for seismic and electrical instrument, it can be found in Table 1 that the proposed CUGB-CS48DAS does not have obvious disadvantages and even outcompetes in some aspects like dynamic range and number of channels etc. Therefore, CUGB-CS48DAS is proved to be a competitive and practical choice for joint seismic and electrical prospecting instrument with less budget.
+even outcompetes the 16SG24-N in some aspects like dynamic range and the number of channels etc. Therefore, CUGB-CS48DAS is proven to be a competitive and practical choice for a joint seismic and electrical prospecting instrument with a smaller budget.

-5.1 System Power Consumption
+5.1 System power consumption

 We measured the different currents with a multimeter after each DC-DC to evaluate the system power consumption.
-In standby mode, which is the most common state, the power consumption is 2.065W.
-In working condition, each acquisition board reaches the maximum power consumption of 2.66W at the highest sampling rate 64ksps.
-When all 4 acquisition boards (48 channels) work in the same time, the system power consumption reaches 12.705W, which is also the maximum power consumption of the system.
+In standby mode, which is the most common state, the power consumption is 2.065 W. In working condition, each acquisition board reaches a maximum power consumption of 2.66 W at the highest sampling rate 64 ksps.
+When all four acquisition boards (48 channels) work at the same time, the system power consumption reaches 12.705 W, which is also the maximum power consumption of the system.

-The system we designed is powered by external 12V power source, therefore, there are different ways to solve the energy problem in the field.
-A single station can be powered by a custom made 12V output lithium battery that is sustainable in 15 hours.
+The system we designed is powered by an external 12 V power source; therefore, there are different ways to solve the energy problem in the field.
+A single station can be powered by a custom made 12 V output lithium battery that is sustainable for 15 h.
 The other way is to utilize the power station we designed to supply power to multiple stations simultaneously.
 In this way, the power supply is more stable than using the battery directly.

-6 Conclusion
+6 Conclusions